The unitary representations of the Poincare group in any spacetime dimension: Relativistic field equations

 \textbf{Step 1.} From the sections \ref{BeBo:ABC} and \ref{BeBo:Orthorepth}, one knows that any unitary representation of the orthogonal group $O(D-1)$ is a sum of UIRs which are finite-dimensional and thus, equivalent to a tensorial representation.
 Let us consider the UIR of $O(D-1)$ labeled by the allowed Young diagram $\lambda= \{\lambda_1,\lambda_2,\ldots,\lambda_r\}$ (\textit{i.e.} the sum of the lengths of its first two columns does not exceed $D-1$).

-\textbf{Step 2.} The simplest way to perform the Bargmann-Wigner programme in the massive case is to choose a covariant wave function whose components carry the (finite-dimensional and non-unitary) tensorial irrep of the Lorentz group $O(D-1,1)$ labeled by the Young diagram $\lambda\,$.
+\textbf{Step 2.} The simplest\footnote{There are other possible equivalent representations.
+In the case $D=4\,$, see Sec.
+5.7 of \cite{BeBo:Weinberg}, Eq.
+(5.7.33).} way to perform the Bargmann\,-Wigner programme in the massive case is to choose a covariant wave function whose components carry the (finite-dimensional and non-unitary) tensorial irrep of the Lorentz group $O(D-1,1)$ labeled by the Young diagram $\lambda\,$.
 As explained in the subsection \ref{BeBo:auxiliary}, a convenient way of realizing this is in terms of a wave function $\Phi(p,u_a)$ polynomial in the auxiliary commuting variables $u_a^\mu\,$ satisfying the irreducibility conditions (\ref{BeBo:GLD'})-(\ref{BeBo:OD'}).